rcooke13/syslib/phpinstructions.md

 >sudo cp dir.conf dir.conf.bak
 >sudo nano dir.conf

-Open the file dir.conf.
+Open the file **dir.conf**.
 We need to change this line to this:

 > DirectoryIndex index.php index.html index.cgi index.pl index.xhtml index.htm

-Since we made a cofniguration change, use **apachectl** to check the configuration:
+Since we made a configuration change, use **apachectl** to check the configuration:

 > apachectl configtest